Mikki Noroila, Timon Mikki

 Kultalähe (2026)

-The film follows a docufictional character, Vasselei, and the filmmakers journeying to a Viena Karelian spring called Kultalähe (Golden Spring).
-Located in the Finnish State border zone near the Vartius border crossing station, the spring is said to flow across nation-state borders – into the Gulf of Bothnia and the White Sea.
-The spring bubbles up along the historical Bread Road, once traveled by Viena Karelian pack merchants heading to Finland, and by Finnish artists and scientists – Karelianists – to Viena Karelia.
-Kultalähe reflects the layered meanings of the borderlands by weaving novel excerpts, oral tradition, archival materials, a museum exhibition, and personal memory into a fragmentary collage film.
+The film follows a docufictional journey to Kultalähe (Golden Spring), a spring in the western borderlands of Viena Karelia.
+Located within the Finnish state's border zone near the Russian border, it is said to flow both toward the Gulf of Bothnia and the White Sea.
+The spring bubbles up along the historical Bread Road, once traveled by Viena Karelian pack merchants heading to Finland and by Karelianists — Finnish national romantic artists heading to Karelia in search of “the original Finnish culture."
+Through novel excerpts, oral tradition, archival materials, a museum exhibition, and personal memory, Kultalähe becomes a site where overlapping histories, myths, and images of Karelia intersect in a fragmentary collage.

 Credits